molety/Tiny3D/README.md

 # Tiny3D
 Tiny 3D demo for Open Appli Player (au mobile phone)

+Open Appli Player has no 3D API, so this app has its own 3D calculation engine.

 Maybe it can run on other MIDP platforms.

 ## Operation